 People with poor credit are often tricked into purchasing a CPN number to repair their bad credit or to qualify for a loan with a higher credit score criteria.
 These scams prey on people who are most vulnerable and put them in even more trouble.
 Misrepresenting your Social Security number is illegal.

-If someone offers you a CPN number, the implications of taking the number are far worse than building up your credit legally.
+While you may be tempted to get a CPN, the implications of buying one can be far worse than building up your credit legally.
+Ultimately, it’s not worth it.

 Should you apply for a CPN number to fix your credit?